sethvincent/development-environments-for-beginners/book.md

 ### Wait, what is this development environment thing?

-Think of it like a workshop.

-Except your workshop is pretty much all inside your computer.

-A development environment is a set of tools installed on your computer that consist of everything you need to work on a project.
+A development environment is like a workshop.
+A space and set of tools for building projects before they are released into the world wide web.
+Everything you need to build your project should exist in your development environment, and ideally your development environment will be similar or identical to the production environment on which your project will be released.

-A development environment is also considered a stage in the workflow, or release cycle, of a project.
+A development environment is a stage in the workflow, or release cycle, of a project.

 ### Other stages can include:
 - testing